o0101/websocket_chat_app_homework/README.md

 - No React, no framework at all.
 I requested this and it was okayed.
 - No CSS preprocessors.
 CSS here is very simple.
 - No TypeScript.
 I used `tsc --checkJs` to check for issues and fixed any.
 - No complex state management.
+Just deep merge new state with existing.

 # Development Philosophy

 In this project I tried to do the following things:

 - Keep it simple
-- Merge state updates into a single state object and render the whole view tree from that on every change.
+- Merge state updates into a single state object
+- render the whole view tree from that state object on every change.

+In some cases I needed to break that simple model and where I've done that, I've tried to make it clear, such as with `drawLatestMessage()` which was a performance improvement and bug fix over redrawing the whole tree on every arriving message.

 # Development Notes

-- The simple render (like immediate mode GUI) that I use here had some issues at high refresh rates.
-- If messages arrived quickly, and you were typing your own message, then because the textarea was being replaced at every render, often your keystrokes for input were getting lost.
-To solve this, I broke the 'render the whole tree' when we receive a message, and instead just insert the message to the end of the `<ul>`
 - Most bugs that occured were not type related bugs but due to cross-browser differnces in CSS, layout.
-- Adding explicit types would only take more typing and lengthen this homework assignment for no good reason.
+- Adding explicit types would only lengthen this homework assignment for no good reason.
 - Adding React would also be unnecessary.
 This is a simple app, with small components and only 2 routes.
 There's no need for added complexity.
 Also, it was related to me that 'no framework would be best IMO'.
 - Adding CSS preprocessors would also be unnecessary, the CSS is very simple.